meowyahooyupi/mapsAO/README.md

-	legend -> the text that shows up on the legend of the maps supportsNumbers -> whether the marker allows for the amnt property to show (its wiped in initMarkers otherwise) color -> array of 3 numbers, each one corresponding to R,G and B (0-255)
+	legend -> the text that shows up on the legend of the maps supportsNumbers -> whether the marker allows for the amnt property to show (its wiped in initMarkers otherwise) color -> array of 3 numbers, each one corresponding to R,G and B (0-255) priority -> a number (optional), determines the order in which the markers show up in the legend, a higher number will make the marker show up higher. its assumed to be 0 if not specified
 }

 Any marker will have a base marker class as its prototype, given to it through the initMarkers function (because, as i said, i dont have a proper constructor for markers)